Updated: Jun 27, 2021

-This screw fits inside a round sleeve which acts ast the added recoul bearing surface .
-Consider the actual little radial surface on that sleeve's curve which is presented against the wood to prevent local compression of the wood and movement of the action into the wood.
-The acting "lug" surface is still small.
+This bare screw fits inside the round hole through the stock which acts as an added recoil bearing surface .
+Consider the actual little radial surface on that bolt which is presented against the wood.
+It is virually useless to prevent movement of the action into the wood.
+The acting "lug" surface is way too small.
 No wonder the .375s kept on cracking up.

 Here is the cross bar used on all European and locally built Mauser type actions:

 The large flat surface of the Mauser cross bar is presented against the wood.
 Effective surface prevention of getting impressed into the wood as opposed to the final arc of the radius of the Ruger cross "bolt" is immediately evident.

 So, Ruger doubled the small effectiveness of the cross-bolt-acting-as-a-lug screw by installing a second small diameter cross bolt (OMG... the alignment of those screw slots!)

 What a stunningly beautiful rifle.
 Problem is - it is the same rifle that cracked its pistol grip 10 days before the owner was to leave for Africa.

 Ruger immediately without question replaces any stock cracked in the .375 at no cost to the owner.
 One can not help but wonder how many owners immediately put their cracked and then newly re-stocked .375 Rugers up for sale?